cvxgrp/dsp/README.md

 supremum or infimum of convex-concave saddle functions.
 Saddle functions are functions that are (jointly) convex in a subset of their arguments, and (jointly) concave in the remaining arguments.
-A detailed description of the underlying method is given in our [accompanying paper](https://arxiv.org/abs/2301.13427).
+A detailed description of the underlying method is given in our accompanying paper (link removed).

 ## Installation